How to Use CleanMyMac? Is It Safe?(Beginner’s Guide)

 Note: This process will erase all your data, so make a backup before proceeding with the above steps.

-Finally, if nothing worked for you and even reinstalling Ventura with a clean install didn’t solve the issue, you are left with two other options.
+Finally, if nothing worked for you and even reinstalling Sequoia with a clean install didn’t solve the issue, you are left with two other options.
 These fixes can take days and money, so make sure you are ready.
 So, the solutions are:

 Take it to an Apple Store – Taking your Mac to an Apple store will ensure you receive the best fix for your device.
 The Store can check for any hardware and software issues and remove any problems or replace faulty parts.
 However, do note that it can cost you some money and time.
 Therefore, we recommend this method only as a last resort.